 The Oaxaca Old Fashioned, a riff on the classic Old Fashioned, combines three agave elements.
 It mixes smooth reposado tequila with smokey mezcal and softens the smokiness from the mezcal with the addition of agave syrup.
 This agave-based cocktail helped launch the mezcal craze in the United States and fueled the tequila renaissance.

 The Mexican Boulevardier offers an exciting and spirit forward alternative to the other typically citrus heavy tequila cocktails.
 It’s a variation on the classic Boulevardier, swapping out the original’s bourbon-base for the agave spirit.
 It can also be considered a tequila-based Negroni.

 Aperol makes a splash in this brilliantly hued riff on the classic Margarita.
 Its flavor is slightly bitter and more herbaceous compared to the average citrus-forward tequila cocktails.
 The decision to salt or not to salt the rim is entirely up to you.

 Contrary to first impressions of the White Dragon, it is not a riff on the Margarita but rather a tequila variation on the classic White Lady.
 The White Dragon swaps out gin for the agave spirit and mixes it with orange liqueur, lemon juice, and egg white.
 Its flavor is silky smooth and refreshingly zesty.

-The Latin Trifecta creates the perfect marriage of ingredients from Romance-language speaking countries.
-It mixes elements from Spain, Italy, and Mexico; combining tequila, Cynar, and dry sherry.
-This trio creates a mixed drink whose flavors are not in most tequila cocktails, with intensely bittersweet and savory combined.
+The Latin Trifecta creates the perfect marriage of ingredients from Spain, Italy, and Mexico.
+Combining tequila, Cynar, and dry sherry.
+This trio creates a flavor profile unlike the average tequila cocktail: intensely bittersweet and savory flavor.